Both awards are co-ordinated by the Higher Education Academy (HEA), raising the profile of learning and teaching in universities in the UK.

 The HEA organises and runs these national schemes which are funded by the Higher Education Funding Council for England (HEFCE), the Higher Education Funding Council for Wales (HEFCW), and the Department for the Economy (DfE) Northern Ireland.

-National Teaching Fellows at Plymouth University (PU)
+National Teaching Fellows at University of Plymouth (UoP)

-*no longer in PU employment
+*no longer in UoP employment

 **at different HEI at time of award